codefornola/nolabase/docs/docs/learning.md

 The words at the beginning of each line - SELECT, FROM, and WHERE - are called "SQL commands."
 With a few basic commands, you can interrogate a database pretty deeply.

-"GROUP BY" groups rows into one row if they match somewhere.
+`GROUP BY` groups rows into one row if they match somewhere.
 For instance, it groups all 911 calls for "arson" into the same row.

-"ORDER BY" puts the output in a certain order, like alphabetical, chronological, or from smallest to largest.
+`ORDER BY` puts the output in a certain order, like alphabetical, chronological, or from smallest to largest.

 For example, this query asks for the names of phone numbers of everyone with active permits in New Orleans (or rather, registered in the New Orleans database).
 But this time, it creates a single row for each person, and gives us the list in alphabetical order.